Adamocho/chip8-rs/README.md

 ### Alternate-screen

 Another way of rendering.
 It uses crossterm to create a virtual window, just like vim.
-The old screen is restored upon quitting (usually `Ctrl-C`).
+The old screen is restored upon quitting (usually `Ctrl-C` or `Esc`).

 ### Debug